klts-io/website/content/en/docs/Intro.md

 As of August 31, 2021, KLTS maintains those earlier versions from 1.10 to 1.18.
 We promise to maintain each earlier version at least two years.
 Kubernetes 1.10 is the production kernel built in DaoCloud Enterprise 3.0, a PaaS platform developed by daocloud.io, and may be maintained for a relatively longer period.

 The Kubernetes community generally releases a major version every 4 months or so, and the Kubernetes versions maintained by KLTS will change accordingly.
-Typically, within a month after the Kubernetes community stops to maintain a version, KLTS will take over to maintain it in a month.
+Typically, if the Kubernetes community stops to maintain a version, KLTS will take over to maintain it in a month.

 If some bugs or critical vulnerables are fixed by the KLTS team, we will upload the fixed version here for the community members to download and use it freely.